andandandand/model-deployment-workshop/README.md

 # Deploying a Resnet34 Convolutional Network through FastAPI

 This repository is a didactic template on serving a pretrained Resnet34 from PyTorch through FastAPI.
-We work towards turning the model tested on the [notebook here](https://github.com/andandandand/model-deployment-workshop/blob/master/notebooks/Running_a_Pretrained_Resnet_on_Unsplash_Images.ipynb) into an endpoint for deployment.
+We work towards turning the model tested on the [notebook here](https://github.com/andandandand/model-deployment-workshop/blob/master/notebooks/Running_a_Pretrained_Resnet_on_Unsplash_Images.ipynb) into an endpoint for deploying an image classifier.

 The Resnet34 model is created with the `convert.py` script, `make convert` will run it and place `resnet34.onnx` in the `models` folder.